 75% of scheduled drills.

-Note: You will have to purchase or provide your own PT gear, and possibly some uniforms items and footwear if specific sizes cannot be located.
+Note: You will have to purchase your own PT gear, dress shoes, and boots.

 Cadet Applicants must be able to accept discipline as a personal challenge leading to advancement and leadership opportunities.

 Cadets are expected to work diligently to learn NSCC Regulations, the unit’s Standard Operating Procedures (SOP), Basic Military Requirements (BMR), attend Recruit Training (Boot Camp), earn promotions, and participate in most unit activities.

 *This program is NOT for everyone.
 Those who join thinking it's playing "dress-up" in sailor suits, or join to lose weight, or join because parents or others force them into it, generally don't stay long.
 This is not a weekend camp or childcare service…

 Yes, our expectations are high!
 For those who are willing to make the commitment,

 however, there is an exciting, challenging, and adventurous voyage waiting for you!

 WANT TO GET STARTED?
 HERE’S WHAT TO DO: